New to Scouting?

 Jersey Shore Council has several professional staff members who serve different areas of Ocean and Atlantic Counties.
 These areas are called districts.
 Our district areas are as follows:

-Joshua Huddy District, served by Jerome Townsend: Brick, Jackson, Lakewood, Point Pleasant and Toms River.
+Joshua Huddy District, served by Michelle Petrosino: Brick, Jackson, Lakewood, Point Pleasant and Toms River.

-Jersey Devil District, served by John Brilla: Barnegat, Beachwood, Berkeley, Bass River, Lacey, Lakehurst, Little Egg Harbor, Manahawkin, Manchester, New Egypt, New Gretna, Ocean Gate, Pine Beach, Seaside Heights, South Toms River, Tuckerton, Waretown, West Creek, and Whiting.
+Jersey Devil District, served by Sharon McKenna: Barnegat, Beachwood, Berkeley, Bass River, Lacey, Lakehurst, Little Egg Harbor, Manahawkin, Manchester, New Egypt, New Gretna, Ocean Gate, Pine Beach, Seaside Heights, South Toms River, Tuckerton, Waretown, West Creek, and Whiting.

 Sea Pines District, served by Kevin Collins: Ocean City and all Atlantic County with the exception of Buena

 |Cub Scout Parent Orienation Guide||Download|